Shantal Monique Flaunts Her Incredible Bikini Body On Instagram, Drives Fans Crazy With Sheer Display Of Skin

 “Not enough can be said about how spectacularly beautiful you are!” another one chimed in.

-Meanwhile a third fan wrote the following message to express his love for the model.
+Meanwhile, a third fan wrote the following message to express his love for the model.

 “I think I’ll spend the rest of my life gazing into this picture.
 Absolutely divine!”

-Prior to posting the bikini snap, Shantal shared an up-close image of herself with her fans where she could be seen wearing a red sundress with a plunging neckline, one which allowed the model to put her perky breasts and bare chest on fully display.
+Prior to posting the bikini snap, Shantal shared an up-close image of herself with her fans where she could be seen wearing a red sundress with a plunging neckline, one which allowed the model to put her perky breasts and bare chest on full display.

 The model posted two pictures wearing the same outfit.
 In the first one, she looked straight into the camera and puckered her lips to strike a pose, while in the second one, she closed her eyes and naughtily stuck her tongue out.
 In the caption, Shantal asked her fans which picture do they like better.